Only 8% of searchers use Bing. It’s disregarded as the irrelevant search engine somewhere on the outskirts of the search engine universe.

 Here are some more traits common to Bing users:

-For obvious reasons, understanding the user persona of Bing is very useful when deciding whether or not to pursue Bing Ads as a potential channel to advertise in.
-For example, Bing might be a good idea if you’re trying to sell to wealthy grannies that might be a little new to technology.
+For obvious reasons, understanding the user persona (demographics) of Bing is helpful when deciding whether or not to pursue Microsoft Ads as a potential advertising channel.

 Big Benefits of Bing

-- Ease of starting – If you already have a Google AdWords account running, which you most likely do, it’s as easy as clicking import to get your Bing account launched.
-Well, maybe not that easy, but Bing does make it extremely efficient for us by providing us with the option to import our campaigns directly from AdWords.
+If you already have a Google Ads account (formerly Google Adwords) running, which you most likely do (and Bing knows it), it’s as easy as clicking import to get your Bing Ads account launched.
+Bing isn’t stupid; importing what you’ve already set up elsewhere makes using Bing efficient for us marketers.

-- Similar territory – Learning an entirely new interface with Facebook ads may be a little daunting, and don’t even get me started with LinkedIn or Twitter.
-However, you’ll find that the layout of the land in Bing is quite similar to AdWords.
-Let’s say, if the social platforms are cousins of AdWords, then Bing is like the younger brother.
+Learning an entirely new interface with Facebook ads may be a little daunting.
+And don’t even get me started with LinkedIn or Twitter.
+However, you’ll find that the layout of the land in Bing is quite similar to Google Ads.
+If the social platforms are cousins of Google Ads, then Bing is like the younger brother.

-- Cheaper traffic – Less competition=cheaper traffic.
-Not guaranteed to be set in stone, but we have found more often than not we can get the same keywords at a cheaper rate on Bing.
+Not guaranteed, but we have found we can get the same keywords at a cheaper rate on Bing.

-- Awesome support – If you were to ask me this one a couple years ago, I’d be singing a much different song.
-Today, on the other hand, Bing has made a huge turnaround with their dedicated support teams.
-Bing knows they have to hustle to gain ground and it shows in their support.
-Big shoutout to our KB reps–Whoop whoop Emily & Phong!
+If you were to ask me this one a couple of years ago, I’d be singing a much different song.
+But Bing turned around its sad support system and invested in dedicated support teams.
+Bing knows they have to hustle to gain ground, and it shows in their support.

 How Are Google and Bing Different?